Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 Step 4) Attach to Header Board-

-Wrap the edge of the fabric over the board and staple in place along the backside of the board.
+Wrap the excess fabric over the board and staple in place along the backside of the board.

 Step 5) Press & Finish Your Pleats For Your Soft Fold Shade-

 Now that your pleat placement is dictated by stapling the shade to the header board, press your pleats all the way to the hem.
-Measure as your go to make sure they remain straight.
+Measure as your go to make sure they remain in a straight line.

-When you get to the hem, with your needle and thread tack them in place.
+When you get to the hem, with your needle and thread tack the pleats in place.
+Take care not to close up the hem so you can’t get the bottom board or rod in the casing.

-Insert your bottom board or metal rod and tack the side openings closed.
+Insert your bottom board or weight rod and tack the side openings closed.

 Step 6) Install Eye Screws-